JosephGFay/LabHunt/README.md

 The entry point for the program is main.py

 # Controls
 Use WASD to move around with the player character.

 E allows for interaction when the on-screen prompt appears.

+Press ESC to close open dialog windows.

 # Design/Functionality
 The game randomly generates number values in order to populate the tables with random students.